 The Company has lease contracts for premises having lease term of 12 month or less that are renewable on periodic basis at the option of both lessor and lessee.
-Rental expense recorded for short-term leases was March 31 2019 8.10 Mn and March 31 2018 1.25 Mn.
+Rental expense recorded for short-term leases was 10.08 Mn (March 31 2019 8.10 Mn).

-24 Related party transactions(I) Names of related parties and related party relationship:Related parties under Ind AS 24:Description of relationship(A) Holding Company
+24 Related party transactions(I) Names of related parties and related party relationship:Related parties with whom transactions have taken place:(A) Holding Company